codecowboydotio/codecowboy/content/development/mcp_with_anthropic.md

 It is returned as a JSON array.
 Note the **id** element.
 The API is keyed on **id**.
 So when I get an individual people instance, I will see the following:

+## Single record
+A single record looks like this

 ```Shell
 curl -s 10.1.1.150:3000/people/1 | more